pkgcore/pkgcore/README.rst

 What does pkgcore require?
 ==========================

-At least python verison 2.7, and snakeoil_ — a utility library with misc optimizations split out of pkgcore for others to use.
+At least python version 2.7, and snakeoil_ — a utility library with misc optimizations split out of pkgcore for others to use.
+For unittests, mock is required if you're using anything less than python 3.3.

 Who to contact if I find a bug?